Summarize this article:

 3-digit subtraction is a method to subtract numbers with three digits.
 For example, subtracting 234 from 567.
 Similar to the subtraction of single-digit numbers, we subtract a smaller number from a bigger number in 3-digit subtraction.
 We always start subtracting from the right, beginning with the ones place, then the tens, and finally the hundreds.

-3-digit subtraction means taking one three-digit number away from another.
-A three-digit number is any number from 100 to 999.
-For example, 725 minus 312.
-Here, both numbers have three digits, so this is a 3-digit subtraction problem.
+3-digit subtraction involves subtracting one three-digit number from another.
+A three-digit number ranges from 100 to 999.
+For example, subtracting 312 from 725.

 3-digit subtraction helps you solve real-life problems like finding change, comparing numbers, or measuring how much more or less something is.
 We subtract the numbers, one digit at a time, starting from right to left.

-3-digit subtraction with regrouping (also called borrowing) is when we subtract one three-digit number from another, and we borrow from the next place value to help with the subtraction.
+3-digit subtraction with regrouping, also known as borrowing, happens when we subtract one three-digit number from another and need to borrow from the next higher place value.

-While subtracting, if the top digit in a column is smaller than the bottom digit, we need to regroup.
-This means we borrow from the next higher place value, such as the tens or hundreds place.
+When the digit on top of a column is smaller than the digit below it, we regroup by borrowing from the next higher place value, such as the tens or hundreds place, to complete the subtraction.

 Example: Let’s subtract 512 − 278